 - 200 years later, the Jews were no longer welcome.
-In the run up to the 3rd Crusade, the Jewish population of York was massacred-and King Edward I if England passed the Statutm de Judaismo (Statute of the Jewry) in 1275, restricting the community’s activities-most notably outlawing the practice of usury (charging interest).
+In the run up to the 3rd Crusade, the Jewish population of York was ‘reviewed’ and King Edward I of England, passed the Statutm de Judaismo (Statute of the Jewry) in 1275, restricting the community’s activities-most notably outlawing the practice of usury (charging interest).
 But they mostly ignored Edward and so he expelled the Jews from England.
-They emigrated to Poland where they were protected by law.
+They then emigrated to Poland where they were protected by law.

 - Jews were NOT banned from Scotland (which until 1707, was an independent kingdom.)

 - In 1656 Oliver Cromwell made it clear that the ban on Jewish settlement in England/Wales would no longer be enforced.
 Gradually, Jews returned to England-first, visiting for trade-then staying longer periods, bringing their families.

 - Benjamin Disraeli (1804-1881) of Jewish birth served in the government for THREE decades, TWICE as Prime Minister.
 Although, he later joined the Church of England.

 - There are approximately 400 Synagogues in Great Britain-74% of the Jews in GB are associated with one of these Synagogues

 - 60% of school-age Jewish children attend Jewish schools (Jewish day schools and Yeshivas are found throughout the UK).

 - Jewish cultural studies and Hebrew language instruction are both commonly offered at synagogues, in the form of supplementary Hebrew/Sunday schools.

 - The majority of Jewish schools in Britain are funded by the government.